We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Your doctor may be able to diagnose IBS based on your symptoms.
 They may also take one or more of the following steps to rule out other possible causes of your symptoms:

-- have you adopt a certain diet or cut out specific food groups for a period to rule out any food allergies
+- have you adopt a certain diet or cut out specific food groups for a time to rule out any food allergies

 - have a stool sample examined to rule out infection